 The Cypriot transposition of European Directive 2003/98/EC is Law 132(I)/2006, passed by the House of Representatives on 12 October 2006.
 The European Commission was notified on 20 October 2006 that the transposition was completed.
-Cyprus transposed the provisions of the revised PSI Directive (2013/37/EC) into the Re-Use of Public Sector Information Law of 2015 (Law 205(I)/2015), which entered into force on 23 December 2015.
-This Directive laid down the right of access and reuse of public sector information.
+Cyprus transposed the provisions of the revised Directive on the re-use of public sector information (2013/37/EC or PSI Directive) into the Reuse of Public Sector Information Law of 2015 (Law 205(I)/2015), which entered into force on 23 December 2015.
+A new Open Data and Public Service Information Re-Use Law is expected to be enacted in mid-2021.
+The new legislation will replace the existing Law 205(I)/2015 and will transpose the provisions of the new Directive 2019/1024.

 The operation of the open data portal as a data repository was part of the effort to make public sector information available and exploitable without legal or technical constraints.
-The portal provides relevant metadata along with information regarding charges and licenses and is currently hosting over 1 000 datasets.
+The portal provides relevant metadata along with information regarding charges and licenses and is currently hosting over 1 100 datasets.